EPIC US ROAD TRIP DAYS 22-25THE SOUTH - TENNESSEE, MISSISSIPPI, ALABAMA & GEORGIA

 Away from the flat Delta, Mississippi is a heavily forested state.
 This much was obvious this evening when driving from Bentonia, which lies just outside the Delta proper, to Vicksburg, the southern terminus of the Delta – author and Delta native David L. Cohn famously wrote that ‘the Delta begins in the lobby of the Peabody Hotel in Memphis and ends on Catfish Row in Vicksburg.’
 Our last drive of the day was a short one but soft lighting when skirting the southern edge of the state’s Delta National Forest ensured it was a picturesque one, a typically gorgeous rural Mississippi drive.

 We rolled into Vicksburg late this evening, the light fading fast.
 There’s an attraction of a different kind here.
 One of the key sites of the American Civil War, Vicksburg is famous countrywide as the site of the 1863 Confederate defeat to Union General Ulysses S. Grant, a defeat that finally gained the Union control of the Mississippi River and signaled the beginning of the end for the Confederacy.
-Yes, this is a place for history buffs.
-We’ll get a more in-dept look at the town’s main draw, Vicksburg National Military Park, tomorrow, starting that day were we ended this one.
+Yes this is a place for history buffs.
+We’ll get a more in-dept look at the town’s main draw, Vicksburg National Military Park, tomorrow, starting Epic US Road Trip day 24 where we ended this one.

 Day 24 || September 20 2016